Blog Post: if words could change our nature

-It's hard to explain the experience of visiting an abandoned place like the Hoover High School*.
+It's hard to explain the experience of visiting an abandoned place like the Thomas A. Edison High School in Philadelphia.
 You can break it up into components: the day was beautiful, the sun was shining, but it wasn't so hot as to make the trip uncomfortable.
 Or, as I photographed the old school I could see dozens of demolition workers tearing apart the other side.
 They loaded up wheelbarrows full of textbooks and dumped them out of the charred third floor into the courtyard below, which was already a wasteland of floorboards and wood paneling, chairs and debris.
 The place had already turned into a trash pile and I was just another ant crawling across it.

 Or I could tell you about how surreal it was to see the place so stripped, yet still clinging on to bits and pieces of its identity here and there.
 Dust and dirt swirled in the air everywhere, and when I exited out onto the roof into the light again it blinded me for a moment.
 The rubber panels laid flat against the roof were dotted with scraggly plants growing rather improbably from cracks and corners, and as I walked out onto it it felt as though I were treading on a waterbed.
 Rain must have collected for quite some time underneath the rubber, and with every step it sloshed around beneath my feel, seeping out through holes only to be swallowed back up again when I moved.
 It was disorienting.
 Ahead of me the newer, Art Deco section of the school loomed with empty eye socket windows and a yawning door, its geometry broken up by decay and graffiti.